Last updated: September 25, 2023

 As mentioned above, some employers choose POCTs for their pre-employment testing when a fast turnaround time benefits the company’s productivity level.
 The convenience and time-saving factors are important for some companies.
 Some smaller companies may look at cost-efficiency in determining whether or not to use point of call testing.
 It’s much less expensive than sending all employee specimens to the lab.

 Notably, drug-testing employees, especially in states that legalize marijuana to any degree, is becoming a more complex issue.
-If you are considering POCTs for your business, evaluating your specific criteria is a good idea.
+If you are considering POCTs for your business, there are some things to consider.

 - What are the specific objectives of your company’s drug-free or zero-tolerance program?